Mr-Whiskerss/System_Enumeration_Scripts/README.md

 ### Linux build review script in beta
 ### Mac OS build review script in beta

+* Please feel free to take and ajust to your own work flow.

 # How to use
 Git clone the repo to local attack box or copy and paste into a file within the machine your enumerating.
 Make it excuteable for the .sh scripts use chmod +x then run with ./enum_script.sh.
 The script will output to a text file for you to take offline and go through.